archer-v/boogieman/README.md

 On Linux, `fwMark` sets `SO_MARK` on sockets opened by the web probe.
 This can be used with `ip rule` and policy routing.
 On non-Linux systems, `fwMark` is ignored and the probe uses the regular HTTP client behavior.

 If `bodyRegex` is set, the probe reads the response body and checks it against the regular expression after the HTTP status check succeeds.
 With `bodyRegexInvert: false`, the probe succeeds only when the expression matches.
 With `bodyRegexInvert: true`, the probe succeeds only when the expression does not match.

+If `bodyRegexCaptureGroup` is greater than `0`, the selected capture group is returned in the probe result data together with response timings.
+Capture groups cannot be used together with `bodyRegexInvert`.

 ### cmd